shimaore/ccnq3/doc/data-dictionary.md

 ### On non-manager servers

-Other servers use a local-only CouchDB instance (replicated from the central CouchDB database) for any read-access to the provisioning database, and to store some local values (CDRs, location information for a registration server).
+Other servers use a local-only CouchDB instance (replicated from the central CouchDB database) for any read-access to the provisioning database, and other local CouchDB instances to store some local values (CDRs, location information for a registration server).

-These non-manager servers might also write data back to the central CouchDB database either as replication (for example to aggregate the CDRs in the `cdrs` database, or the location information in the `locations` database), or for logging purposes (the `logging` and `monitor` databases for example).
+These non-manager servers might also write data back to the central CouchDB database either using replication (for example to aggregate the CDRs in the `cdrs` database, or the location information in the `locations` database), or directly, for logging purposes (the `logging` and `monitor` databases for example).

 Authentication
 --------------

-In CouchDB, authentication is provided by the `_users` database for normal users; by the configuration system (section `admins`) for administrative users.
+In CouchDB, authentication is customarily provided by the `_users` database for most users; and by the configuration system (section `admins`) for administrative users.

 ### On the manager server

-On the manager server, most access will be done using an `admin` account.
-(Admin accounts normally do not show up in the `_users` database, their authentication is managed separately.)
+On the manager server, most access will be done using an `admin` account, since the manager will need to update database views, create new databases, etc.

-The only exceptions are the `provisiong.host_couchdb_uri` which is required to use a `host@`+host-name username, and other URIs which _must not_ have authentication tokens, such as `session.couchdb_uri` (in the ccnq3-web project).
+The `provisiong.host_couchdb_uri` parameter is required to use a `host@`+hostname username.

 ### On non-manager servers